eProsima/Fast-DDS-docs/docs/introduction.rst

 Building your first application
 -------------------------------

 To build a minimal application, you must first define the topic.
-Interface Definition Language (IDL) is used to define the data type of the topic and you have more information about IDL in :ref:`fastrtpsgen-intro`.
+To define the data type of the topic Fast-RTPS offers two different approaches, dynamically through :ref:`dynamic-types` and statically through Interface Definition Language (IDL).
+In this example, we will define the data type statically with IDL, you have more information about IDL in :ref:`fastrtpsgen-intro`.

 Write an IDL file containing the specification you want.
 In this case, a single string is sufficient.

 .. code-block:: idl